-- Provide students individual time to process the problem situation before engaging in the next part of the lesson.
+- Provide students time to discuss and process the problem situation before engaging in the next part of the lesson.

 - Allow students to preview the entire lesson at the start.

-- Group struggling readers, including English language learners, with strong, fluent readers.
+- Group struggling readers, including emergent bilingual students, with strong, fluent readers

 - Allow students to present solutions for the first time in their native language.
-As they become more comfortable with English, transition them into presenting in English.
+As they become more proficient, encourage them to present in English.

 - Provide opportunities for students to present answers using graphs and charts.